 Grazers is totally safe for people, pets, plants & planet

-We are getting more interest from overseas and recently heard that Grazers is effectively being used in New Zealand against Possum damage
+We are getting more interest from overseas and recently heard that Grazers is effectively being used in New Zealand and Australia against Possum damage in gardens.

 It was interesting to hear back from Western Australia where a company have been conducting their own trials with Grazers against PARROTS - a major pest for growers and gardeners alike in Australia.
 See a couple of examples below.